Dynamical brane creation and annihilation via a background flux

-Case (3): for $ C > 0$, i.e., with a positive excess energy, the solution (see footnote 2 for detail) for $u(t)$ has exactly the same form as in case (1) which needs to use the same Jacobian elliptic function.
-But in this case, the variable $y$ is different as given in footnote 2.
-The other difference is that now the parameter $b < 0$.
-Since $u(t)$ oscillates periodically between $a$ and $b$, so we expect that $u(t)$ goes through zero twice for each cycle.
-In other words, assuming initial zero size for the spherical D2 branes (or just N D0 branes) the radius of the D2 brane grows with time, for example, to the maximal size $\lambda N a /2$, then shrink to zero size again, then grows toward the size $\lambda N |b|/2$ and finally shrinks back to zero size to finish one cycle.
-One can also interpret this process as the time evolution of a semi-spherical D2 brane--anti semi-spherical D2 brane with positive excess energy, or the evolution of a tachyon with positive excess energy.
-One thing is worth pointing out that even though we have BPS D0 branes as a state for the time evolution of the spherical D2 brane, the system does not end there but keep oscillating periodically or in other words, the tachyon does not condense out to end up with N BPS D0 branes.
-How to understand this?
-Before we provide possible answer for this and the similar puzzle raised in case (1), we would like to point out one thing about the connection of this solution or the one in case (1) to the one in case (2).
+Case (3): for $ C > 0$, i.e., with a positive excess energy, the solution now for $u(t)$ has exactly the same form as in case (1) as given in (\ref{solution}) and once again we need to use the Jacobian elliptic function.
+But in this case, the variable $y$ is different as given below (\ref{roots}).
+The other difference is that now the parameter $b < 0$ due to $0 < y < 1$.
+Since $u(t)$ oscillates periodically between $b$ and $a$ ($a > f$), so we expect that $u(t)$ goes through zero twice for each cycle.
+In other words, assuming initial zero size for the spherical D2 branes (or just N D0 branes) the radius of the D2 brane grows with time, for example, passing through the equilibrium radius at $\lambda N f/2$ to reach the maximal size $\lambda N a /2$, then shrink to zero size again after passing through the equilibrium radius one more time, then grows toward the size $\lambda N |b|/2$ and finally shrinks back to zero size to finish one cycle.
+One can also interpret this process as the time evolution of a semi-spherical D2 brane--anti semi-spherical D2 brane with positive excess energy, but once again one does not expect the appearance of unstable tachyon mode for the same reason as given before.
+We would like to point out here about the connection of the present solution or the one in case (1) to the one in case (2).
 Actually, if we take $C \to 0$ from the solution either in case (1) or in case (3), it reduces to either the trivial $u (t) = 0$ or the non-trivial one given by (7) in case (2).
 For the former case, the Jacobian elliptic function $\mbox{cn} [(t - t_0)/g] = 1 - (t - t_0)^2/(2 g^2)$ while for the latter $\mbox{cn} [(t - t_0)/g] = - 1 + (t - t_0)^2/(2 g^2)$ where for each case $g \to \infty$ as $C \to 0$ with all the other parameters in the solution also take proper limits.